pwcberry/pwcberry.github.io/README.md

 An exploration of the code that engenders software.

-The technical blog by Peter Berry.
+A technical blog by Peter Berry.